 Filing a medical malpractice case helps families seek accountability and compensation for the harm caused to their child.
 This process typically begins by consulting a birth injury lawyer experienced in medical malpractice.

-Babies who arrive before their due date have an increased risk of cerebral palsy.
-Any child born before the 37th week of pregnancy is at an increased risk of the condition.
+Premature birth is one of the most common risk factors for cerebral palsy.
+Any child born before the 37th week of pregnancy is at an increased risk of developing the condition.
 CP is especially prevalent in babies born before 32 weeks gestation.

 Doctors caring for a pregnant mother have a responsibility to identify, manage, and prevent premature births.
 This duty begins with vigilant prenatal care, where healthcare professionals monitor and address potential risk factors.